 I will never forget the first time I saw a mass grouping of insects like this on our oak tree in our Houston garden some years ago!
 There seemed to be hundreds of them and I became worried as to what kind of damage they would inflict.

-Large swarms of these insects can be viewed in the video to the right on the bark of a crape myrtle tree.
+Large swarms of these insects can be viewed in the video below on the bark of a crape myrtle tree.

 Doing some research it turns out that this is one of two different types of barklice that occasionally appear in our Houston and Galveston, Texas landscapes as well as elsewhere.

 This larger soft bodied one which appears in large groupings consumes smaller bugs, algae and dead material on the trunks of trees without harming the tree at all.

 Think of them as an efficient maid service using vacuum cleaners cleaning the surfaces of the tree.
 Where they congregate and move...the tree is better off for having had their visits.
 And the best part...all of this is done free of charge!
 There will be no cleaning bill presented when they leave.

 A smaller type of this insect works under a silky white webbing which encases the trunk while they do their same scouring type of work.
 The cobweb type webbing eventually disappears on its own.